-The time complexity of depth-first search is O(n + m) where n is the number of nodes and m is the number of edges, because the algorithm processes each node and edge once.
+The time complexity of depth-first search is O(n+m) where n is the number of nodes and m is the number of edges, because the algorithm processes each node and edge once.

 Depth-first search can be conveniently implemented using recursion.
 The following function dfs begins a depth-first search at a given node.
-The function assumes that the graph is stored as adjacency lists in array and also maintains an array int z[N];
+The function assumes that the graph is stored as adjacency lists in array and also maintains an array that keeps track of the visited nodes.
+Initially, each array value is 0, and when the search arrives at node s, the value of z[s] becomes 1.
+The function can be implemented as follows: